Dai Ethnic Minority

 The hand gestures of the Peacock Dance include the following: turning the thumb inwards towards the palm of the hand, while extending the four fingers that are held tightly together (not splayed); tucking the thumb only slightly, with the index finger bent and the other three fingers extended but splayed (known as the "peacock hand" gesture); the thumb and index finger extended and clasped together at the ends, and with the other three fingers fanned out, in a slightly curved manner, suggesting the shape of an eye.

 Basic Body Movements

-The beginning of the dance is signalled by a lowering of the body.
-It is done with a straightened back, and to the accompaniement of a heavy mucical rhythm.
+The beginning of the dance is signaled by a lowering of the body.
+It is done with a straightened back, and to the accompaniment of a heavy musical rhythm.
 In both lowering and raising the body, the dancer maintains a rigidly straightened back posture.
 While hopping right (left), the dancer swings the body to the right (left) and brings the knees together, turning the head sharply in the opposite direction of the body.

 The Traditional Dai House

 Dai architecture, except for temple architecture, which was built according to dictated architectural standards of Buddhism, is vernacular architecture, i.e., it is "people's architecture", or architecture that does not involve the services of professional architects.